botpress/solutions/custom_tools/bp_image_builder/README.md

 - ### Custom Dockerfile
 Its possible to use a custom Dockerfile to customize the pipeline even more, check [Custom Dockerfile Docs](https://github.com/botpress/solutions/tree/master/custom_tools/bp_image_builder/custom_dockerfile) for documentation.

+OBS: Usually a docker hook is enough, so try to use this only on extreme cases.

 ## Development
 To start developing on this project: